-"Small enough to be carried in any sensibly constructed pocket, clear enough in type to accommodate any fastidious eyesight, pleasant and instructive enough for its perusal to be undertaken with the certainty of present enjoyment and the prospect of future profit."-Whitehall Review.
+"Small enough to be carried in any sensibly constructed pocket, clear enough in type to accomprodate any fertidians evesight, pleasant and instructive enough."

-Also a Library Edition, in 3 vols. crown 8vo, printed at the Riverside Press,
+in type to accommodate any fastidious eyesight, pleasant and instructive enough for its perusal to be undertaken with the certainty of present enjoyment and the prospect of future profit."-Whitehall Review.

-Cambridge, with a Steel Portrait of the Author, 10s.
+Also a Library Edition, in 3 vols. crown Svo, printed at the Riverside Press, Cambridge, with a Steel Portrait of the Author, 10s.
 6d. each volume.

 Traces in Scotland of Ancient Water Lines, Marine, Lacustrine, and Fluviatile.
 By DAVID MILNE-HOME, LL.D., F.R.S.E.
-Demy Svo, 3s.
+Demy 8vo, 3s.
 6d.